What types of employment are available with an Athletic Training (AT) degree?

 There are many Athletic Trainer job opportunities and settings available upon graduation such as the following: high schools, clinics, many healthcare settings, graduate schools, colleges, fine arts, armed forces, professional teams, and even physician extenders, which is becoming very popular with Athletic Trainers.
 Certified athletic trainers are health care professionals who specialize in preventing, recognizing, managing and rehabilitating injuries that result from physical activity.
 As part of a complete health-care team, the certified athletic trainer works under the direction of a licensed physician and in cooperation with other health care professionals, athletics administrators, coaches, and parents.

 How do I apply for the Athletic Trainer program?

 The student must declare AT as a major and complete the required AT coursework and be officially accepted into the program.
 Students need to take certain pre-requisite classes and then enroll in an Introduction to Athletic Training class.
-Providing the student gets a C or better in the required pre-requisites and an A or B in the AT 100 class, he or she will be officially accepted into the program.
-An official interview process could occur as well.
+Providing the student gets a C or better in the required pre-requisites, at least a B in the Freshmen year AT classes (AT100, AT115), meets GPA and technical requirements, and completes an interview process, the student may be accepted into the program.

 Do I need to have my CPR and First Aid complete prior to application?

 No. Students will become certified in CPR and FA during a class they are required to take within the athletic training program curriculum.

 When will I know I got accepted into the Athletic Training program?

 Students will be notified with a letter after the interview process is complete.
 Some may be accepted with probationary status based on meeting requirements.
 This is at the discretion of the program.
 Students will be notified by an official letter shortly after the spring semester of their freshman year.

 If I apply this year and don’t make it into the program can I reapply next year?